Thermodynamics of relativistic quantum fields confined in cavities: Introduction

 \section{Introduction}

 The quest for quantum technologies, such as quantum computers and quantum sensors, is leading technological and scientific revolutions in many areas of physics.
-This pursuit has stimulated research in many novel scientific directions in the past few decades, such as Quantum Computing \cite{Ladd:Jelezko:2010}, quantum cryptography and Quantum Key Distribution (QKD) \cite{Gisin:Ribordy:2002}, to name a few.
-Furthermore, recent breakthroughs in the understanding of the thermodynamics of systems that operate within quantum regimes have opened the door to novel theoretical developments of quantum thermal machines, such as quantum refrigerators \cite{Correa:Palao:2014}, whose behaviour can occasionally challenge our understanding of thermodynamics of the classical world \cite{Goold:Huber:2016}.
+This pursuit has stimulated research in many novel scientific directions in the past few decades, such as quantum computing \cite{Ladd:Jelezko:2010}, quantum cryptography and quantum key distribution \cite{Gisin:Ribordy:2002}, to name a few.
+Furthermore, recent breakthroughs in the understanding of the thermodynamics of systems that operate in quantum regimes have opened the door to novel theoretical and experimental developments of quantum thermal machines, such as single atom heat engines \cite{rossnagel2016single} and quantum refrigerators \cite{Correa:Palao:2014}, whose behaviour can challenge our understanding of thermodynamics \cite{Goold:Huber:2016}.
 Typical regimes where such technologies are expected to operate are well within the realm of quantum mechanics, which is normally sufficient to describe phenomena that occur in the microscopic world.
+However, in the past decade it has been shown that relativity can also enter the game.